Radar comes home

 McLintock adds that the radar solutions can be installed on existing infrastructures, such as rooftops, poles, walls etc., which saves costs.
 And since the systems are designed with no moving parts, maintenance and support issues are also minimised.

 Another local company offering radar solutions, manufactured in the US for the local market, is the 3DT Group of Companies.
-Larry Hurwitz, CEO of 3DT explains that the company also makes use of OWL products as well as solutions for other US manufacturers.
+Larry Hurwitz, CEO of 3DT explains that the company also makes use of OWL, a product manufactured by Groundaware, as well as solutions for other US manufacturers.
 The solutions are similar to the above, but have varied ranges depending on customer requirements.

 Moreover, as a local company, Hurwitz adds that 3DT adds value to the products to make sure they meet the requirements of the local market, including residential estates, farms and industrial sites where monitoring large areas is a requirement.